kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 I promised in the begining of this article that I will not speak about a particular programming language and I intend to keep that promise.
 In this section the illustrations show the data structure of your favourite programming language.
 Think of them as structs/objects/classes that contain fields/values.

-Let's say that the customer object in an e-shop application is the following.
+Let's say that the customer object in an e-shop application is the following:

 ![Tight coupling of tests](../../assets/testing-anti-patterns/coupled-testing.png)